danieljwait/e2ee-messenger/Writeup/README.md

 Intuitive navigation

 To simplify the navigation, the main program will all be displayed in one window (the login screen and pop-up error dialogues are the exceptions) where the user can choose which user to send a message using the tabs.
-This was determined during the *1.3.1* *Interview with Ethan S* in response to seeing the navigation style in the research of Discord.
+This was determined during the interview with Ethan S in response to seeing the navigation style in the research of Discord.
 Since this style is common in many programs, the user will likely find it very natural and intuitive to use.
 Limiting the program to only one window also reduces the risk of users who do not use computer programs often getting “lost” or being confused by the child-parent relationship of pop-out windows (the alternative navigation method proposed to the stakeholder during the interview).

 Conversation view

 Quickly identifying the sender of a message is crucial to messaging apps.
-From the *1.3.1* *Interview with Ethan S,* it was decided that this will be achieved by using a similar conversation view to that found on Discord: all messages are left-aligned in the format \[time\]\[user\]\[message\].
+From the interview with Ethan S*,* it was decided that this will be achieved by using a similar conversation view to that found on Discord: all messages are left-aligned in the format \[time\]\[user\]\[message\].
 This will help the users in three ways.
 Firstly, the timestamps on the left mean that finding messages from a certain time can be done by quickly scanning down the left column.
 Secondly, having the username displayed for each message means that the sender of the messages can be quickly identified.
 Lastly, the username can be padded with whitespace to ensure that all messages begin at the same point to improve readability for the user; this has the added benefit that in situations where the two users talking have different username lengths time to determine the sender will be reduced due to the visible difference.

 Window Resizing